eshanrnh/UmbracoDocs/16/umbraco-cms/implementation/data-persistence.md

 There is a service for each type of data in Umbraco.

 [See here For a full list of services available (external)](https://apidocs.umbraco.com/v15/csharp/api/Umbraco.Cms.Core.Services.html)

+Let's test this without introducing any broken link.